The UK is planning to bring in huge fines for social media and tech companies if they are found not to be doing enough to keep young people safe.

 "These new rules are an important first step... in regulating video-sharing online, and we'll work closely with the government to implement them,"

 It also said it supports plans to go further and bring in "a wider set of protections, including a duty of care for online companies towards their users."

 The government wants to hold internet companies to account for what is available on their sites, apps or social networks.

 It says that they need to be more responsible for protecting young people - who in some cases aren't supposed to be using their sites.

-Some of the content on there isn't appropriate for certain age groups and the government want companies to be forced to work harder to manage that better.
+Some of the content, like videos and websites, isn't appropriate for certain age groups and the government want companies to be forced to work harder to manage that better.